-Each Kalix Service consists of one or more services, it is typical to package one service per image.
-Kalix scales the services in a container image.
+Each Kalix Service consists of one or more Components and is packaged and deployed to Kalix as a container image.
 This container image and its corresponding Kalix Service are the de facto deployment unit.
-Thus, when you couple multiple services by packaging them in the same image, you limit the ability of Kalix to make the most efficient decisions to scale up or down.
+Thus, when you couple multiple business concerns by packaging them in the same service, you limit Kalix’s ability to make the most efficient decisions to scale up or down.

 When you design a series of small services that don’t share code and can be deployed independently, you reap these benefits:

 It is faster and less complex to write and debug them because they focus on a small set of operations, usually around a single business concern (be it with one or multiple types of Entities).

-They simplify operational concerns and provide scalability because they can be deployed, stopped and started independently of the rest of the system, further simplifying operational concerns.
+They simplify operational concerns and provide scalability because they can be deployed, stopped and started independently of the rest of the system.